singaround/songbook/songs/rise-no-more.md

 published: false
 wordsBy: Nancy Kerr
 tuneBy: Nancy Kerr
-chorusLine:
+chorusLine: Rise no more, oh rise no more
-songLine: I'll sail and I'll sail and wherever I go
+songLine: What mired Jonah’s creature
 tags:
   - song
   - non-male_writer